Legorobotdude/dream-pixel-forge/README.md

    - Sampler: Select the algorithm used for the diffusion process
      - Different samplers have different characteristics and speeds
      - "Euler a" is a good default for most images
-6. Click "Generate Image" and wait for the result
+6. Click "Generate Images" and wait for the result
+7. For batch generation:
+   - Use the "Previous" and "Next" buttons to navigate between generated images
+   - When saving, choose whether to save the current image or all images in the batch
-7. Use the "Save Image" button to save your generated image
+8. Use the "Save Image" button to save your generated image(s)

 ## Models